 Stream Ecology - The Aquatic Insects

 Insects and other macroinvertebrates serve as indicators of the health of our rivers and streams.
 How does this work?
-Certain organisms require high levels of dissolved oxygen to survive (found in clean, healthy streams), and others thrive in lower levels of dissolved oxygen (found in more polluted streams).
+Certain organisms require high levels of dissolved oxygen (found in clean, healthy streams) to survive, and others thrive in lower levels of dissolved oxygen (found in more polluted streams).
 So, by looking at the insects surviving in the ecosystem, we can determine the relative oxygen levels, and therefore the health of the system.

 The ecological role of aquatic insects depends on their feeding behavior.
 These behaviors have been categorized as Functional Feeding Groups.
 Four groups are important in the Indian River.

 NPS Photo / Blake Trester